 The town of Nha Trang is probably best known as Vietnam’s premier seaside resort and is pretty lively (certainly more so than Mui Ne and Phu Quoc beach towns).
-Nha Trang is scuba diving capital of Vietnam and boasts many watersports opportunities.
-It is also each to reach as it's on the main Hanoi-HCMC rail line and is served by its own local airport.
+Nha Trang is the scuba diving capital of the country and boasts many watersports opportunities.
+It is also each to reach as it's on the main Hanoi to Ho Chi Minh City rail line and is served by its own local airport.

 Po Nagar Cham Towers - In Nha Trang you can pay a visit to the Po Nagar Cham Towers and temple complex which is an important site for Buddhists.
 The four brick towers date back to the 7th century and were built for the ‘Mother of the Kingdom’ by the Cham people.

 The fifth largest city in Vietnam, Danang is on the eastern coast by the South China Sea.
 And as it is halfway between Ho Chi Minh City and Hanoi, Danang proves to be a popular stopover spot for tourists.

 Marble Mountains - Skip the beaches and shops of Danang for a morning and explore the caves and grottoes of the Marble Mountains.
 Make sure you pack your walking shoes to scoot between the uneven rock caves and explore the Buddhist temples that have been built into the rock faces.
 Many visitors opt to climb through the Am Phu cave which rewards those that have made the steep climb with awesome mountain views complete with a bird’s eye view of the sacred images carved into the rock.